 Fire Destroys Pomfret Home That Escaped Irene Flooding

-Hartford Fire Chief Steven Locke, left, speaks with Pomfret-Teago Fire Chief Kevin Rice about where a Pomfret house fire started yesterday.
+Hartford Fire Chief Steven Locke, left, speaks with Pomfret-Teago Fire Chief Kevin Rice about where a Pomfret house fire started on March 29, 2013.
 (Valley News - Geoff Hansen) Purchase photo reprints »

 Homeowner Candle Klampert, right, is consoled by neighbor Rose Pfeiffer as Pomfret-Teago Fire Chief Kevin Rice offers to send a firefighter to salvage items spared by the fire.(Valley News - Geoff Hansen) Purchase photo reprints »